Privacy & General Data Protection Regulation (GDPR)

 - Where we are processing data based on your consent, you have the right to withdraw that consent at any time.

 - We may record computer and telephone/mobile telephone contacts.

 - Other than as mentioned below, we will only disclose information about you to third parties if we are legally obliged to do so or where we need to comply with our contractual duties to you, for instance we may need to pass on certain information to our external health insurance schemes.

 - We may transfer information about you to other organisations for purposes connected with your healthcare or the management of IntraHealth business, such as Commissioning bodies, hospital trusts, GP Practices, and other health and social care services.

-- Your personal data will be stored only for as long as we require it in relation to the purpose for which it was collected and/or processed.
+- Your personal data will be stored only in UK data centres only for as long as we require it in relation to the purpose for which it was collected and/or processed.

 - If in the future we intend to process your personal data for a purpose other than that which it was collected we will provide you with information on that purpose and any other relevant information.

 - Under the General Data Protection Regulation (GDPR) you have a number of rights with regard to your personal data.
 You have the right to request from us access to and rectification or erasure of your personal data.
 You also have the right to restrict processing, object to processing as well as in certain circumstances the right to data portability.
 It is extremely unlikely that you have the right to delete correct information from your record.

 - If you have provided consent for the processing of your data you have the right (in certain circumstances) to withdraw that consent at any time which will not affect the lawfulness of the processing before your consent was withdrawn.